hughescoin/base-6551-implementation/README.md

 _Do not share this with anyone._

-1. Click on the Settings tab.
+1. Click on the Settings tab
-2. Select Developer Settings.
+2. Select "Developer Settings"
-3. Click on Show Private Key.
+3. Click on "Show private key"
-4. Enter password and check the disclaimer.
+4. Enter password and select the disclaimer ✅

 ### Request Testnet Funds

-5. Click on the Settings tab.
+5. Click on the Settings tab
-6. Select Networks.
+6. Select "Networks"
-7. Choose Testnets.
+7. Select "Testnets"
-8. Click on the Water icon.
+8. Click on the water (💧) icon
-9. Request testnet funds.
+9. Request testnet funds

 ## Run Scripts